Avoiding Conviction – Withhold of Adjudication

 Talk to an Experienced St. Petersburg / Clearwater Lawyer About Withheld Adjudication

-A withhold of adjudication is a unique sentencing option that is available to judges in many criminal cases arising out of Pinellas County.
+Definition of Withhold of Adjudication: A unique sentencing option that is available to judges in many criminal cases arising out of Pinellas County.
 It is intended to give first-time offenders and those with a minimal prior criminal history a second chance by avoiding a formal conviction.
 In a criminal case, the judge, pursuant to Florida Statute 948.01, can order you to serve a a term of probation without formally convicting you of a criminal offense.
 If you abide by the terms of probation, your sentence is complete and you can truthfully state that you were never convicted of the charge.
 Obtaining a Withhold of Adjudication may further allow you to seal your criminal record.
 In order to obtain a withhold of adjudication, your lawyer must persuade the judge to conclude, pursuant to F.S.
 948.01(2) that:

 First time offenders on both felony and misdemeanor charges often qualify for withholds of adjudication.
 But, even some multiple offenders may be eligible.
 Judges have broad power to grant a withhold of adjudication to people, despite their prior record.
 You should consult with an experienced St. Petersburg / Clearwater criminal defense lawyer to find out if your case qualifies for this sentencing option.
 The Benefits of Receiving an Adjudication Withheld?
 Although a withhold of adjudication is not the same as having the charge dismissed, it does mean that a formal adjudication of guilt is not imposed and you are therefore not convicted.
 You can thereafter accurately state that you have not been convicted of a criminal offense and can escape the consequences associated with a conviction.
 For example:

 We can provide the prosecutor and judge with mitigating facts to portray you and your case in the most positive light.
 It is critical to have a plan in place for obtaining a withhold of adjudication before going to court.
 We invite you to meet with us to discuss the facts of your case and to develop a strategy that is focused on achieving an outcome that avoids a formal conviction.